The Baroques: History

 Jay Borkenhagen went on to California and recorded an LP in the 1970s with a band called Feather.
 Jacques Hutchinson became a professor of communication at the University of Colorado.
 Dean Nimmer became an art professor at Massachusetts College of Art.
 Rick Bieniewski became a traveling salesman.

+In 1989, an archival self-released compilation LP was issued.
+"Baroques" contained 1 track from the Chess LP, and 12 previously unreleased tracks from their early 1967 demos & 1968 recordings.
 In January 1995, a compilation album called Purple Day was released on the Distortion label that was arranged with the help of the past band members.
-The compilation includes all of the tracks from their studio album along with outtakes and unreleased tracks.
+The compilation includes 9 of the tracks from their Chess album along with demo tracks & outtakes previously issued on the 1989 LP.
 In 1997, "Mary Jane" was re-released on the psychedelic rock compilation, Psychedelic Crown Jewels, Vol. 1.
+2017 saw a limited edition deluxe coloured vinyl reissue of the Chess album by Sundazed Music, featuring the album's mono mix and original artwork.